krayin/krayin-docs/README.md

-# Bagisto CRM Documentation
+# Krayin CRM Documentation

-You can find the online version of the Bagisto CRM documentation at [https://devdocs.krayincrm.com](https://devdocs.krayincrm.com).
+You can find the online version of the Krayin CRM documentation at [https://devdocs.krayincrm.com](https://devdocs.krayincrm.com).

 ## Contribution guide